 I researched traveling with a toddler before when I traveled with just one.
 I found some great ideas.
 Here’s a few;

-1. Bring sparkly holiday ribbon and tie to the arm handle in the airplane (babies are obsessed with sparkly, crackly things).
+- Bring sparkly holiday ribbon and tie to the arm handle in the airplane (babies are obsessed with sparkly, crackly things).

-2. Go to the dollar store and buy some very small kids items that you can wrap and stick in your diaper bag.
+- Go to the dollar store and buy some very small kids items that you can wrap and stick in your diaper bag.
 Tell them that Santa gave you a few for the trip, but only if you are nice can you open them (of course the baby is like, “what? gimme that!))
 You can also wrap with tin foil to avoid tape (plus it’s really shiny).
 But you get the idea.
 Only play with one at a time otherwise the novelty will wear off.
 For creating a busy bag for the flight click here for a looksy.

-3. Dress kids in easy to remove clothing like pajamas (and pack another easy outfit).
+- Dress kids in easy to remove clothing like pajamas (and pack another easy outfit).

-4. Pack REALLY FUN snacks.
+- Pack REALLY FUN snacks.
 I mean, go all out.
 Remember to buy lightweight, nothing that’s really going to weigh your diaper bag down.

-7. Become BFF’s with flight attendants.
+- Become BFF’s with flight attendants.
 They always remember a grateful passenger and will have your back.

-8. Have your hubby go ahead to get situated in plane with as much luggage as he can while you stay with kid/kids and go in at last minute.
+- Have your hubby go ahead to get situated in plane with as much luggage as he can while you stay with kid/kids and go in at last minute.
 There’s nothing worse that ancy kids in a stand still plane.

-9. Bring lollipops for ear discomfort or pain.
+- Bring lollipops for ear discomfort or pain.

-10. Ideas for toys…finger puppets
+Ideas for Toys

-stickers and little squares of cardboard
+- stickers and little squares of cardboard

-travel magna doodle (mini)
+- travel magna doodle (mini)

-DVD player and headphones
+- Portable DVD player and headphones

-favorite DVD’s with a couple new ones as a surprise….
+- favorite DVD’s with a couple new ones as a surprise….

-invisible coloring books
+- coloring books

 Remember, a lot of people have children and grandchildren.
 They are Aunts and Uncles.
 There will always be some nitwit who is annoyed with the fact that they have to be in close proximity to families with children.
 But in my experience, people are generally compassionate.
 They understand your stress and many people have moved so that we could sit together as a family, not batting an eyelid.
 I even had a woman grab my son out of my arms and rock him and play with him.
-And although some of you would say, “I would never let a stranger do that!” she had grandkids.
+And although some of you would say, “I would never let a stranger do that!” she had grand kids.
 She seemed more at ease at tending to him than me.
 And I got to relax for a second.
 So sit back and let the fun begin.
 It will be over before you know it.

 *articles I pulled for this article